-If you're an administrator of Google accounts for an organization, you can control who uses Google Photos (or Picasa Web Albums) from their account.
+If you're an administrator of Google accounts for an organization, you can control who uses Google Photos from their account.
 Just turn Google Photos on or off for those people in your Admin console.
-People who have Photos turned on can use it to upload and share pictures from their account.
+People who have Google Photos turned on can use it to upload and share pictures from their account.

-From the Admin console Home page, go to AppsAdditional Google ServicesGoogle Photos.
+In the Admin console, go to Menu AppsAdditional Google ServicesGoogle Photos.

 Click Service status.